rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

 3. Provide the database connection details.

 4. Select **Create new prefix**.
-Provide the prefix name and select the component, such as **Discoverer** under the Portal & BI label.
+Provide the prefix name and select the component, such as **Discoverer**, under the Portal & BI label.

 5. Enter the schema password.

-6. Ensure that the correct default & temporary (temp) tablespaces are showing.
+6. Ensure that the correct default and temporary (temp) tablespaces are showing.
    If the tablespaces are incorrect, modify them.
 The following image shows this step: